Feromond/DevOps_Repository_Sync/README.md

 - Reads the config file to identify the local and remote repo, as well as the personal access token.
 - Checks if the commit hash/id for the remote repo matches the local git repo
 - If not matching, it will go and pull the latest changes and update the local repo
-- If they do match, it will continue to log the time since the last mis-match (defaulting first to when the script first ran) and check for any changes every 20 seconds (current locked default refresh)
+- If they do match, it will continue to log the time since the last mis-match (defaulting first to when the script first ran) and check for any changes every 20 seconds (current default refresh)

 ## Running the Script on Windows Startup